frec3044/git-quarto-intro/assignment/instructions.md

 10. Knit (found on the top left pane) the document a to github_document.
 You will see a file named "assignment1.md" appear.
 This is a markdown file that GitHub can easy read and convert to nice looking text.
 11. Commit the Rmd and md documents to git.
 12. Push to your repository on GitHub.
 13. Go to https://github.com/frec-3044 and click on your repository.
 Find your assignment1.md file and click on it.
 It should look like a nicely formatted document.
+You should also see three commits: 2 were committed by you and 1 was committed by the github classroom bot.
+The Github classroom bot commit is the automatic commit that occurred when you accepted the assignment.

-If you are having issues (i.e., your compute does not seem to have Git installed), [here](https://happygitwithr.com/index.html) is an excellent resource to help you debug your git + Rstudio issues.
+If you are having issues (i.e., your computer does not seem to have Git installed), [here](https://happygitwithr.com/index.html) is an excellent resource to help you debug your git + Rstudio issues.